Ever pulled out an old coffee pod and wondered, 'Can I still drink this?'

 The right way to store coffee pods is to keep them away from air and moisture.

-It is also recommended that you keep your pods away from direct sunlight or heat to avoid premature spoilage.
+It is also recommended that you keep your pods out of direct sunlight or heat to prevent premature spoilage.

-Coffee pods are usually packed in plastic, which may be affected by too much heat.
+Coffee pods are typically packed in plastic, which can be compromised by excessive heat.

 Open your coffee pod only if you are ready to consume it